The wrong lesson everyone learns from a failed goal

 What are the four failure modes that cause goals to fail?

-We call this the Failure Mode Diagnosis – a framework we built by organizing research on goal failure into four distinct categories.
+We call this the Failure Mode Diagnosis – a four-question decision tree that identifies the specific structural layer where a goal broke down.
 The idea is straightforward: before you can fix a broken goal, you need to identify which part broke.
 Each failure mode has its own symptoms, root causes, and targeted fixes.
 Here’s how it works when you analyze your decision-making patterns and apply a diagnostic lens instead of brute force.

 Mode 1: Planning failure and vague goal problems